Ambassador's body arrives in Russia

 Russian Foreign Minister Sergey Lavrov said his country remained “determined to fight terrorism” after a meeting Tuesday in Moscow with his Turkish and Iranian counterparts.

-Karlov's body arrived in Moscow late Tuesday.
-The ambassador was bestowed honors upon arrival in a ceremony attended by Lavrov, Turkish Foreign Minister Mevlut Cavusoglu and the widow of the deceased, according to Russia's Foreign Ministry.
+Karlov’s body arrived in Moscow late Tuesday.
+The ambassador was honored at a ceremony attended by Russia’s foreign minister, the Turkish foreign minister and Karlov’s widow, according to Russia’s Foreign Ministry.